gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 The payload of the 2.05 (Content) KDC Public Key Response is a CBOR map, which is formatted as defined in {{Section 4.5.1 of I-D.ietf-ace-key-groupcomm}}.
 In particular, the Group Manager specifies the parameters 'kdc_cred', 'kdc_nonce' and 'kdc_challenge' as defined for the Joining Response in {{ssec-join-resp}} of this document.
 This especially applies to the computing of the proof-of-possession (PoP) evidence included in 'kdc_cred_verify' (REQ21).

-Upon receiving a 2.05 (Content) KDC Public Key Response, the requesting client retrieves the Group Manager's public key from the 'kdc_cred' parameter, and proceeds as defined in {{Section 4.5.1.1 of I-D.ietf-ace-key-groupcomm}}.
+Upon receiving a 2.05 (Content) KDC Public Key Response, the requesting client retrieves the Group Manager's authentication credential from the 'kdc_cred' parameter, and proceeds as defined in {{Section 4.5.1.1 of I-D.ietf-ace-key-groupcomm}}.
 In particular, the requesting client verifies the PoP evidence included in 'kdc_cred_verify' by means of the same method used when processing the Joining Response, as defined in {{ssec-join-resp}} of this document (REQ21).

 Note that a signature verifier would not receive a successful response from the Group Manager, in case GROUPNAME denotes a pairwise-only group.